-By the present practice of the Present mode of hospital, something more than the reception of mere necessity of the mother and desertion of the father is requisite.
-The previous good character of the mother is enquired into, and this important circumstance is ascertained, that the reception of the child, together with the secrecy observed as to the situation and missortune of the mother, ther, will be attended by the probable confequence of restoring her to a course of virtue, and placing her in a proper service, or in some other way of obtaining an honest livelihood.
-By these precautions an evil consequence is prevented, which, it must be allowed, during the continuance of the parliamentary grants (a period in which the plan of the charity was entirely changed) did attend the indifcriminate admission of children into the hospital; -the increase of prostitution, by the extreme facility of providing for the produce of it.
-But at the same time when we consider, how many deferted infants were received into the Foundling at this period, it is impossible not to deduce this truth, that numbers of infants have perished in this country, both before and since that period, for want of the public care.
-And it is more than a mere probability, that, of the 4400 \ children which (of those admitted at this time) were afterwards apprenticed and placed husbandry, or other country situations. - It were to be wished, that more of the girls could be placed in proper services in the country; especially if those services could be obtained on the recommendation of the inspectresses.
+By the present practice of the Present mode of hospital, something more than the reception of the mere necessity of the mother and desertion of the father is requisite.
+The previous good character of the mother is enquired into, and this important circumstance is ascertained, that the reception of the child, together with the secrecy observed as to the situation and missortune of the mother.

+ther, will be attended by the probable confequence of reftoring her to a course of virtue, and placing her in a proper fervice, or in fome other way of obtaining an honest livelihood.
+By these precautions an evil consequence is prevented, which, it must be allowed, during the continuance of the parliamentary grants (a period in which the plan of the charity was entirely changed) did attend the indifcriminate admillion of children into the hospital; -the increase of prostitution, by the extreme facility of providing for the produce of it.
+But at the fame time when we confider, how many deferted infants were received into the Foundling at this period, it is impossible not to deduce this truth, that numbers of infants have perished in this country, both before and since that period, for want of the public care.
+And it is more than a mere probability, that, of the 4400 \ children which (of those admitted at this time) were afterwards apprenticed and placed placed out in the world, the greater number must have been lost in their infancy, but for their reception into this hospital.

+\ Of these the greater part were apprenticed to husbandry, or other country situations. - It were to be wished, that more of the girls could be placed in proper services in the country; especially if those services could be obtained on the recommendation of the inspectresses.